Family: Married for 41 years with a son and granddaughter

 Treatment History: Medication for symptoms, heart and kidney medications, kidney removal surgery, hospitalization for fluid retention

 “My doctors kept chiding me to lose weight and exercise.
-I couldn't convince that I WAS trying to eat healthy and exercise.
+I couldn't convince them that I WAS trying to eat healthy and exercise.
 Finally, my doctor agreed to hospitalize me and pursue all avenues to find out what was wrong with me.”

 Pat was always active, an athlete, and very involved in sports.
 He even decided to make athletics his career, working with different programs at the University of Cincinnati and the YMCA.
 He considered himself to be a gregarious, outgoing person for most of his life.